mariskalbergs/MacBookPRO_mid2012_EFI_Reset/README.md

 ![EEPROM location](https://www.allservice.ro/forum/images/A1278-2012.jpg?raw=true)

-I tried to use cips but didn't worked out for me.
-So olny way was to remove EEPROM from main board and put it into multi-functional programmer and read it's content.
+I tried to use cips but it didn't work out for me.
+So the only way was to remove EEPROM from the main board and put it into a multi-functional programmer and read it's content.
 That worked well.

 Open bin file in HxD hex editor.
-In opened file look for $SVS characters.
+In the opened file look for $SVS characters.
 In my case $SVS starts at address: 0x00692050.
-Next questioin was how much data I should delete.
-I couldn't find any trustable source on internet as each example was done on different MacBooks.
-I tied my luck and deleted all data up to the place where lot of FF appiers.
+Next question was how much data I should delete.
+I couldn't find any trustable source on the internet as each example was done on different MacBooks.
+I tried my luck and deleted all data up to the place where a lot of FF appiers.

 Uploaded bin file back to EEPROM and soldered back.
-Started the MacBook and lucky me, password was gone.
+Started the MacBook and lucky me, my password was gone.

 ## References